C: Tony Charles

 In January, 1961 Tony won a knock out tournament at High Wycombe, defeating Pasquale Salvo and Mick McManus on the way to the final in which he defeated British champion Jack Dempsey.
 The boy must have gone to sleep with a satisfied smile on his face that night.

-Fifteen years after making his debut Tony crossed the Atlantic, along with British wrestlers Les Thornton, Geoff Portz, Bill Robinson, and others, where he continued to make an impression as one of the top Junior Heavyweights.
+Tony worked in Japan in 1968 and fifteen years after making his debut Tony made his American debut where he continued to make an impression as one of the top Junior Heavyweights.
 He was a huge loss to the British wrestling scene, overnight our sport lost a touch more of it's credibility at a time when audiences were already on the decline.

 Tony eventually settled in the USA where he continued wrestling, and is well remembered for cracking bouts with Les Thornton and Billy Robinson, and much of the local top talent.
 He clinched a trio of tag team titles and the North American Junior Heavyweight Championship.